armadaproject/armada/docs/user.md

 ##### Security Boundary (Not yet implemented)

-A user(or group) who has permission to submit to Queue A and only A cannot therefore submit and/or delete from any other Queue.
+A user (or group) who has permission to submit to Queue A and only A cannot therefore submit and/or delete from any other Queue.

-This allows users work to be separated by Queue, with no concern someone else will delete or view their Jobs.
+This allows users' work to be separated by Queues, with no concern someone else will delete or view their Jobs.

 #### Considerations when setting up Queues

 So now you know what Queues are and what they can do.
 We'll briefly cover what to consider when setting them up.

-You should consider how your organisation should be split up so peoples work is provided with an appropriate amount of resource allocation.
+You should consider how your organisation should be split up so users' work is provided with an appropriate amount of resource allocation.

 There are many ways this could be done, here are some ideas: